 These cases, and subsequent clarifications by the Arizona courts, indicate that Article 26 imposes a duty upon brokers and salespersons to give competent advice to their clients and to understand the legal implications of the documents they prepare.
 (My emphasis in bold.)

 “Imposes a duty”¦” So us agent/broker types should be helping our clients understand all the documents surrounding their real estate transaction.
 In all honesty, I think the vast majority of agents do a good job of this.
 In my opinion, explaining the nuances of the documents is one of our most important duties to our clients.
 But let’s face it, as with any profession, not all practitioners are equal.
 Just because case law and court clarification imposes a duty does not mean that duty will always be successfully executed.

 The bottom line answer:

 You are not required to use an attorney in Arizona.
 An agent / broker can prepare documents, and a title company will help in managing the process.
 An agent should be able to explain the documents to you in a way you can understand.
 But these documents are prepared by attorneys and often the language is convoluted and peppered with “attorney speak”.
-You need to feel comfortable that you understand every aspect of your real estate transaction, and if hiring an attorney makes you more comfortable / confident, then by all means, hire one.
-If expenses are a concern, ask your agent to explain things in a different way, or ask their broker to explain it (or your title / escrow officer) ”“ sometimes just having a different perspective and/or style of explanation might be all the clarification you need.
+You need to feel comfortable that you understand every aspect of your real estate transaction, and if you are planning to hire an attorney, then by all means, hire one.
+If expenses are a concern, ask your agent to explain things in a different way, or ask their broker to explain it (or your title / escrow officer).
+Sometimes just having a different perspective and/or style of explanation might be all the clarification you need.

 Photo Credit: smlp.co.uk on Flickr.
 CC License